-So we tapped Jessica Matthews, yoga teacher, author of Stretching to Stay Young and senior advisor for health and fitness education for the American Council on Exercise (ACE), for the five glute-centric stretches you should never skip.
+So we tapped Jessica Matthews, yoga teacher, author of Stretching to Stay Young and board member of the American College of Lifestyle Medicine, for the five glutes-centric stretches you should never skip.
 No ifs, ands or butts about it.

 1. Rocking Hip-to-Heel Stretch